Home > Chapter Review and Exercises > Chapter 4 - Creating a simple page > Chapter 4 Exercises

 Step 3

-Double left-click on the Class folder (indicated with a red arrow below).
+Double left-click on the Class folder.

 Step 4